kmarcie/mkhud/README.md

 Resolution Support
 ----------
-16:9 - 100% Yes.
-Made on 1920x1080 resolution.
-Should work fine on other 16:9 resolutions.
-There may be slight offsets with other resolutions, however.
-1920x1080 works the best with this hud, and I highly recommend running it on 1080p for the best experience with this HUD.
-By offsets, I mean stuff like this: http://puu.sh/oVYZ6/6467059c6f.png and http://puu.sh/oUnhz/204d4e00fa.png.
-If you can deal with those minor issues, you are fine.
+16:9 - Yes.
+Looks the best on 1920x1080.
+There are some offsets in other resolutions, unfortunately.
+But they aren't very noticeable.

-16:10 - Kind of.
-Unfortunately things like this happen: http://puu.sh/oVYLF/f663a93772.png, http://puu.sh/oVYMB/ee2bebda86.png and http://puu.sh/oVYW4/58582a69ff.png - Because the "background" is hardcoded into the image and not just an image panel,.
-I would have to create separate VTF files and RES files for these.
-That's something I plan on doing later in the future.
+16:10 - Yes.
+Everything should work for the most part.
+There are some offsets in other resolutions, unfortunately.
+But they aren't very noticeable.

-4:3 - No. I don't see much of a point in doing so because not a lot of people use this resolution.
-I may be wrong with that, but I don't see myself supporting 4:3 any time soon.
+4:3 - As of right now, no. I will work on supporting 4:3 soon.

 Font Switcher
 ------------